 When businesses get more mature, start capturing a market and producing sustained results, if it is expected that the structure of the business changes to enhance growth, crystalise value or create succession planning.
 This is a wide-ranging topic so ill pick a few items and explain how they affect the ability to secure a personal mortgage.

-Getting a mortgage after selling the business
+Getting a Mortgage after selling the Business

 If all goes to plan and you decide to cash in and sell your business ad after tonnes of stress and due-diligence the deal closes and instantly your ability to secure a mortgage change again, but for the worse.
 Amazingly, very few lenders will give you a mortgage at this stage as you have just sold the thing that gave you the income you need to get a mortgage!
 Here are a few of the more common outcomes and some of the subtle differences.

-Minority sale
+Minority Sale

 If you sell a minority interest in your business, your shareholding will reduce and as a direct result, so will your share of net profit or dividends.
 If your shareholding reduces to under 25% or in some cases, 15%, lenders may only use your salary and dividends rather than your share of net profit.